mshahzaib1629/barking-stock/readme.md

 chmod +x /path/to/barking-stock/starter_script.sh
 ```

-## Scheduling Executionable Script using Crontab
+## Scheduling Executable Script using Crontab

 We can set `starter_script.sh` to run as a regular job by adding it in linux crontab.